RenaudGL/Protocol_Cathedrale/README.md

 2.  **Phase 2:** Thermodynamic dissipation in nanoscopic computing systems should exhibit an exponential "Epsilon Signature" for NP-complete problems despite fixed time constraints.

 To enable the AI to fully grasp the three Glimois invariants and their implications for the P vs NP problem, please load all texts in sequential numerical order; this allows the model to accurately reconstruct the underlying intellectual pathway.

 ---

+## Seeking Collaboration

+**We are looking for:**
+-  **Experimentalists** in thermodynamic computing / optically trapped systems
+-  **Complexity theorists** to formalize the derivation
+-  **Cognitive scientists** to test Phase 1 predictions on LLM architectures
+-  **Skeptics** to identify weaknesses before wider publication

+**Not seeking:**
+- Validation of personal beliefs
+- Uncritical acceptance
+- Media attention without peer review

+---